 Believers of every culture clean up their language when they come to faith in Jesus.
 That's been true down through history.
 It's one of those "new things" Paul speaks about as he writes to the Corinthians.
 I personally observed the changing vocabulary of new believers in Italy and in Haiti, all without any prompting from a preacher.
 Through the ages, the new tongue of believers has resounded with dignity and respect.

 A young man recently told me that he only cussed among friends and in the presence of certain professors.
 It was clear that he understood there was something not quite right about his use of foul language.
-He knew it was wrong, but he just couldn't resist the titillating experience of using powerful but forbidden words.
-He needed to listen to his conscience as it tried to confirm the words Jesus says in Luke's gospel: "Out of the overflow of a man's heart his mouth speaks."
+He knew it apparently wasn't okay to use in front of everyone, but he just couldn't resist the titillating experience of using "forbidden" words.
+He needed to listen to his conscience as it tried to confirm the words.
+Jesus says in Luke's gospel: "Out of the overflow of a man's heart his mouth speaks" (Luke 6:45). [ The power of Jesus' words ]

-To speak against cussing is neither excessive prudery nor a misguided attempt to squelch legitimate expression.
+To speak against swearing is neither excessive prudery nor a misguided attempt to squelch legitimate expression.
 Arguing against the use of foul language is an acknowledgment of the power of language.

-Does Jesus care if we cuss?
-Those people who say He doesn't display a woeful ignorance of Scripture and a callous disregard for what believers through the centuries have experienced as well as an insensitivity to the voice of conscience.
+Does Jesus care if we cuss or swear or use profanity?
+Those people who say He doesn't display woeful ignorance of Scripture and a callous disregard for what believers through the centuries have experienced as well as an insensitivity to the voice of a sanctified conscience.

-This article originally appeared in the November 15, 2002 issue of The Southern Nazarene University's student newspaper
+This article originally appeared in an issue of The Echo, Southern Nazarene University's student newspaper

 Devotional thought on the ending verses of Luke 4 and the beginning section of Luke 5: Jesus and the power of His words

 Disarmed by Gene Thomas' response, Krause offered to let InterVarsity have Bear Trap Ranch for $50,000.
-That was an incredibly low price because Krause's Antlers Hotel had just invested $75,000 in new plumbing and furnishings for the ranch.
+That was an incredibly low price given that Krause's Antlers Hotel had just invested $75,000 in new plumbing and furnishings at the ranch.

-The InterVarsity board agreed to the purchase on the condition that Gene Thomas raise the money himself.
-However, when Gene went back to Krause to confirm that InterVarsity would purchase the ranch, Krause told him that someone else had just offered him $150,000 cash for it.
+The InterVarsity board agreed to the purchase on the condition that Gene Thomas would raise the money himself.
+Gene agreed.
+Then, when Gene went back to Krause to confirm that InterVarsity would purchase the ranch, Krause told him that someone else had just offered him $150,000 cash for it.

 Gene's heart sank.
-Then Krause continued, "However, I told him ´no´, and that I was going to sell it to those people who were keeping college students out of hell."
+Then, Krause continued, "However, I told him ´no´, and that I was going to sell it to people who were keeping college students out of hell."

 — Adapted from For Christ and the University by Keith and Gladys Hunt, IVP, 1991